chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

 I am a final year PhD candidate in Economics at the University of Warwick.
-My research focuses on econometrics and statistics.
+My research focuses on finance, econometrics and statistics.
 I hold a BTech in engineering from the Indian Institute of Technology, Kanpur and a MA in economics from the Delhi school of Economics.
 Before starting my PhD, I have worked in finance at JPMorgan Chase and ICICI bank.

-In my research, I provide solutions to real-world problems.
-In this journey from idea generation to providing solutions, I use statistical and mathematical methods.
-My projects use large data sets that I have web scraped by writing automated programs.
+I have worked on cryptocurrency asset pricing,  FX trading using crypto derivative assets, Alpha generation using novel signals in systematic trading, market microstructure related to after-hours trading in the equities market, and peer-to-peer digital markets like Airbnb.

+I am an author of R statistical package called acblm.
+This R package is based on my novel research method to estimate the unobserved non-linear latent factors using machine learning.

+My research papers also have strong causal inference component.

+I am skilled in R, Python, and data science techniques.
 I have also taught courses covering econometrics, probability, statistics, and mathematics at University of Warwick.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_amit_chaudhary.pdf" "newtab" >}}resumé{{< /staticref >}}.